-The comforter came in a vacuum-sealed bag, and it was impossible to get it back in after it was taken out.
-So even though it arrived in a small package on our front door, there’s no bag for storage purposes.
+The comforter came in a vacuum-sealed bag and it was impossible to get it back in after it was taken out.
+So, even though it arrived in a small package on our front door, there’s no bag for storage purposes.

 As the most budget comforter of the bunch, the quality unfortunately shows.
 This comforter is a down alternative and is 100% polyester.
 And similar to the Utopia comforter that we tested, we really don’t love the feel of polyester for sleeping purposes.

 This comforter also has very small loop holes at all four corners, making it very difficult to secure the duvet cover ties together.
 And while the holes are slightly bigger than the Utopia comforter, it was still too small and caused frustration.
-With that being said, the brand did offer extra ties on each side of the comforter, but those were also small too — and truthfully unnecessary.
+With that being said, the brand did offer extra ties on each side of the comforter, but those were also small, too — and, truthfully, unnecessary.

 One of the pros to this comforter is that it folds extremely compact.
-It comes with a smaller-size plastic bag, which makes storing the comforter very easy and takes up less space in your closet.
+It comes with a smaller-size plastic bag, which makes storing the comforter easy and takes up less space in your closet.

 The comforter also comes in sizes that the other comforters on this list don’t offer: twin, twin XL, full, queen, oversized queen, king, California king and oversized king.
-This means if you have a unique bed size, this comforter could provide you with the necessary solution.
+This means if you have a unique bed size, then this comforter could provide you with the necessary solution.
 There are also 12 different color options, many with reversible designs.